-- "Men and women are more alike than they are different." - "Illegal immigrants should not be entitled to federal health care." - "America is the most diverse country in the world." - "What is often interpreted as racism is really classism."
+- "People of different gender/sexual orientation are more alike than different." - "Undocumented immigrants should have access to schooling and health care." - "America is the most diverse country in the world." - "What is often interpreted as racism is really classism."

 As facilitator, you need to prepare the statements in advance, and have them printed on paper (small pages) to distribute to participants at the beginning of the workshop.
-Three to five is a good number for a two-hour workshop.
+The facilitator could use statements from this guide.
+It is recommended to have three to five statements for a two-hour workshop.

-In this guide, some statements have been recommended.
-The facilitator should prepare to be an objective, non-biased participant, ready to use effective facilitation techniques to bring about deeper sharing and dialogue.
+The facilitator should be prepared to be an objective, non-biased participant, ready to use effective facilitation techniques to bring about deeper sharing and dialogue.
 The purpose of this exercise is not about making one perspective right.
-Rather, the exercise gives participants a chance to truly engage about what they think and believe, communicate it to others who share and do not share their views, and exercise communication and speaking skills.
+Rather, the exercise gives participants a chance to truly reflect on what they think and believe, communicate it to others who may or may not share their views, and exercise communication and listening skills.
 In the best sense, this is about diversity of ideas.